mateusarbex/mateusarbex/README.md

 ### Hello there
-My name is Mateus Arbex and I'm currently pursing a degree in Computer Science.
+My name is Mateus Arbex and I'm currently pursuing a degree in Computer Science.